hotoffthehamster/config-decorator/README.rst

 Overview
 ========

-Build elegant, self-documenting hierarchical user configuration easily using object classes and ``@decorated`` class methods.
+Build elegant, robust, and maintainable user configuration using common sense and ``@decorated`` class methods.

+The user configuration defines a collection of user-settable values and their defaults, and specifies type validation, value validation, user help, and more.

+An instantiated configuration object acts like a subscriptable ``dict``, making it easy to drop into existing code.

+The configuration can also be marshalled to or from a flat dictionary, making it easy to persist using an external package (for example, |ConfigObj|_, which reads and writes INI files to and from dictionaries).

 =======
 Example